MistaAsh/WeC_Systems_Cryptography/README.md

 > RSAENCRYPTNUMBERTWOHUNDREDFOURTYTHREEWITHNVALUEASTWOTHOUSANDFOURHUNDREDANDNINETEENANDEVALUEASELEVENX

-Expanding this string into a more readable format return `RSA ENCRYPT NUMBER TWO HUNDRED FOURTY THREE WITH N-VALUE AS TWO THOUSAND FOUR HUNDRED AND NINETEEN AND E-VALUE AS ELEVEN X`
+Expanding this string into a more readable format return `RSA ENCRYPT NUMBER TWO HUNDRED FOURTY THREE WITH N-VALUE AS TWO THOUSAND FOUR HUNDRED AND NINETEEN AND E-VALUE AS ELEVEN X.`

+# **Step 5**

+As per the above result, run the `243` through an RSA encrypter with `n = 2419` and `e = 11`